 Minutemen Time - Minutemen Time (seminar) is a school-wide initiative that allows for the utilization of resources for students in need of academic and/or behavioral support.
-Extension/enrichment activities will be provided for students who are meeting or exceeding the current standards being taught in the classroom.
-Seminar provides a system of interventions and resources from teachers and staff members that allow students to make significant progress in core subject areas, as well as in social-emotional growth.

 Homework Policy - Homework is an opportunity for students to demonstrate concepts independently without outside assistance and/or is the result of students not using their class time efficiently.
 If a student is struggling with concepts while attempting homework, we encourage the student to set up a tutoring appointment before or after school for additional help.
 Late or missed deadlines may result in reduced credit and/or after school detention.